 Ignore the fact that you dont need to convert USD to USD.
 I know!
 Its just a generic capture mechanism.

 This sort order makes it easy to add next months data, you just add two new rows to the end of the spreadsheet, one for GBP, one for USD; et voila….However this week I found that I need to add two new currencies for all of these dates to the spreadsheet, Indonesian Rupiah (IDR) and Saudi Riyal (SAR).
 I obviously didnt want to go inserting two rows, every two rows, within the spreadsheet as this would have taken forever and I would have been tempted to gouge my own eyes out with the smallest denomination of coin I could find so instead I decided to just create the new rows at the end of the document.
-This is all well and good for the ETL process that swallows this spreadsheet, it doesnt care about the order, it just cares about the data.
+This is all well and good for the ETL process that consumes this spreadsheet, it doesnt care about the order, it just cares about the data.
 Humans however need some kind of order otherwise the job just becomes harder.

 - What happens next month?